TyeCampbell/tye_campbell/README.md

 This static single page website is built with HTML, CSS, Bootstrap, JavaScript and jQuery.
 A bit of PHP is also used for the email contact box as well.
 This site was designed with mobile first in mind and is responsive to different viewport sizes.

 :thumbsup: *Thanks for checking out my work on GitHub!
-For more about me find me on Twitter [@TyeDev](https://twitter.com/tyedev) or vist my personal website [TyeCampbell.com](www.TyeCampbell.com).*
+For more about me find me on Twitter [@TyeDev](https://twitter.com/tyedev) or visit my personal website [TyeCampbell.com](www.TyeCampbell.com).*